 The control that a guardian has over a ward shall be limited to the authority granted by the court and by Ohio statutes.
 All guardians are required to obey the orders and judgments by the probate court that appointed them.
 The probate court may give broad decision-making powers to a guardian, or it may limit or deny any power granted by the court.

-A guardian of the estate has authority to make all financial decisions for the ward, whereas a guardian of the person has authority to make day-to-day decisions about the ward’s personal care and these would include arrangements for food, clothing, living arrangements, medical care, recreation and education.
+A guardian of the estate has the authority to make all financial decisions for the ward, whereas a guardian of the person has the authority to make day-to-day decisions about the ward’s personal care and these would include arrangements for food, clothing, living arrangements, medical care, recreation, and education.

 The court can appoint guardianship of the person and the estate which gives the guardian the authority to make the personal care and financial decisions for the ward.

 Other types of guardianships in Ohio include emergency guardianship, interim guardianship, co-guardianship, and limited guardianship.
 The rights taken away from the ward when a guardian is appointed will depend upon the type of guardianship established by the probate court.